geneticsequencing/ExzoCoin/README.md

 * Transfer ERC-20 tokens, NFTs or wrapped native currencies.
 * Customize the bridge functionality using Bridge plugins.

-**Note: This section is still work in progress, we will update more information as we progress.**
+**Note: This section is still work in progress, we will be adding more information as we progress.**

 ### Build from Source (Ubuntu 20.04)
 Requirements - `Go >=1.18.x`